gtk-rs/lgpl-docs/gtk/vendor.md

 the `Adjustment` object that this spin button should use, or `None`
 ## `climb_rate`
-specifies how much the spin button changes when an arrow is clicked on
+specifies by how much the rate of change in the value will accelerate if you continue to hold down an up/down button or arrow key
 ## `digits`
 the number of decimal places to display